-August is a popular month in Malaga.
-The beaches are filled with brightly colored umbrellas and towels, people stay out late into the night and; of course, it is the month of Malaga’s fair!
-With so much going on in Malaga this month, we thought we’d give you a list of our insider’s tips for things to do in Malaga in August.
+August is a popular month in Malaga: the beaches are filled with brightly colored umbrellas and towels, people stay out late into the night and, of course, it’s the month of Malaga’s famous fair.
+With so much going on in Malaga this month, here’s a roundup of some great things to do in Malaga in August.

-Malaga’s yearly fair happens in the third week of August.
-This year it runs from August 11-18.
-It kicks off with fireworks on the beach at midnight on Friday the 10th/Saturday the 11th.
-We suggest you have dinner at a chiringuito (a bar/restaurant on the beach) and then watch the fireworks to kick off the week!
+Malaga’s annual fair takes place during the third week of August, kicking off with fireworks on the beach at midnight on Friday.
+Have dinner at a chiringuito (beach bar) and then watch the fireworks to kick off the week.

 Like many other cities on the coast, Malaga has a summer film festival where you can watch a movie under the stars.
 With hot summer days, this is a great way to cool off in the evening and enjoy an outdoor movie.
 Make sure to check the schedule, as there are several different locations and different movies playing each day.
 It’s no wonder why this is one of our favorite things to do in Malaga in August.

 One of the best things to do in Malaga in August is take a picnic lunch and head to the beach.
-You will see all the people from Malaga with their coolers and Tupperware containers, cold drinks, and sometimes even a little picnic table.
-When we go to the beach, the whole family comes with us!
+The shores get packed with people from all over Malaga, Spain and the world, coolers and Tupperware containers in tow.
 Join in the fun and cool off in the ocean.
-If you have a car we recommend you head to the Peñón del Cuervo or to Los Alamos.
-Torremolinos also has a great beach.
+If you have a car, head to the Peñón del Cuervo or to Los Alamos, and Torremolinos also has a great beach as well.
 If not, you can ride the bus to the Malagueta or Sacaba Beach.
-Regardless, you are sure to have a fun day on the sand.
+Regardless, you’re sure to have a fun day on the sand.